• Home

 Wrapping Floral Stems Together with Floral TapeGrab your floral stems.
 I used three different single stems that complemented one another and looked springy.

-So next, you’ll wrap the floral stems together using the floral tape.
+So next, you’ll wrap the floral stems together using floral tape.
 This step is technically optional if you don’t mind the faux stems showing.
 I had to trim a couple of my floral stems, so wrapping them together with the green floral tape seemed like a great solution, adding a more finished touch.

 Step Three: Attaching Florals to Hoops